Trips

 The Payment column in the trips list shows a visual indicator for confirmed trips with a quote amount:

-- Solid color square = paid
+- Solid color square =

-- Dashed-border square = unpaid
+paid - Dashed-border square =

 When total payments reach the full quote amount, the trip is automatically marked as Confirmed and you’ll be prompted to convert the contact from Lead to Client if they haven’t been already.